Doc Hazelton

-Willard Carpenter Hazelton (August 28, 1876 – March 10, 1941) was a first baseman in Major League Baseball who played briefly for the St. Louis Cardinals during the season.
+Willard Carpenter Hazelton (August 28, 1876 – March 10, 1941) was an American first baseman in Major League Baseball who played briefly for the St. Louis Cardinals during the season.
 After his playing career, Hazelton coached college baseball, including seasons at Tufts University, Dartmouth College, and the University of Vermont.

 Early life

 Hazelton was born in Strafford, Vermont, the fourth son of Henry Hazelton and Amanda (Carpenter) Hazelton.
 Hazelton's extended family included US Senator Justin Smith Morrill; Henry Hazelton's sister Sylvia was the wife of Morrill's brother Amos.
 Hazelton was educated in the public schools of Strafford and Kimball Union Academy in Meriden, New Hampshire, from which he graduated in 1894.
 During the 1894-1895 school year, he was employed as a teacher at Strafford's elementary school.

 In 1895, Hazelton enrolled at Dean Academy (now Dean College) in Franklin, Massachusetts.
 The school had a strong baseball program, and its alumni included Gabby Hartnett and Heinie Stafford.
 Hazelton had been playing baseball from his childhood days in Strafford, and was a pitcher on Dean Academy's varsity team.
 In addition, he was elected president of the school's Class of 1897.

 Hazelton enrolled at Tufts University in 1897.
 In addition to studying engineering, he organized the school's first baseball team and was chosen to serve as its captain.
 During the summer months, he played on amateur teams located in towns throughout New England.
 In August 1899, Hazelton was struck in the head by a pitched ball while at bat during a game at the Fabyan House hotel in New Hampshire.
 He continued to play for several innings, then collapsed from the effects of a brain hemorrhage and skull fracture.
 He was left temporarily paralyzed on his right side and fell into a week-long coma, and doctors had little hope he would recover.
 After surgery to remove blood clots and pieces of bone from his brain, Hazelton regained consciousness.
 After a month of hospitalization, he returned home to continue his recovery; doctors attributed Hazelton's survival to the excellent physical condition he maintained as a result of his participation in baseball.